scionproto/scion/doc/dev/design/anonymous-ISDs.rst

 - Another advantage is that any AS has exactly one ISD number (and no A-ISD number).
 This may avoid some complexity in control services and in managing ASes.
+- Endhosts do not need to deal with local AS's ISD number being different from the ISD number use in an UP/DOWN path (path stitching).
+- No need to ensure that the A-ISD numbers differ in an A-ISD hierarchy.

 Disadvantages: